ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 1. Configuration option to enable or disable this feature
 1. Configuration option to enable or disable auto-reboot when the system enters a fatal error scenario
 1. Configuration option to limit the number of auto-reboots
-1. Configuration option to print the saved error report on reboot

 ### System architecture and component interaction